sifulan-access-federation/ifirexman-training/guides/idp.md

 7. After providing the required values and confirming them, the installation process will begin automatically.

-8. At the end of the installation process, copy the content of the IdP's Shibboleth metadata file (i.e. `ifirexman-shib-metadata.xml` if the `SHORT_ORG_NAME` is set to `ifirexman`) and register it to the Federation Manager (Jagger).
+8. At the end of the installation process, copy the content of the IdP's Shibboleth metadata file (i.e. `ifirexman-shib-metadata.xml` if the `ORG_SHORTNAME` is set to `ifirexman`) and register it to the Federation Manager (Jagger).

 ### Manual Installation